aiven/aiven-docs/docs/platform/howto/manage-payment-card.md

 ## Delete a payment card

-You can\'t delete a payment card that is assigned to a billing group.
+You can't delete a payment card that is assigned to a billing group.
 If you want to delete a payment card,
 [remove it from all billing groups](/docs/platform/howto/use-billing-groups) first.